Vampires (1998 film): Critical response

 Other critics saw the film as mediocre at best.
-Roger Ebert gave the film two-and-a-half stars out of four, and noted that it "has a certain mordant humor and charm", but was ultimately "not scary, and the plot is just one gory showdown after another."
-John C. Puccio of Movie Metropolis was also lukewarm about the film and gave it five out of ten stars, describing the film as "little more than an excuse to watch people kill each other in the most brutal possible ways" but acknowledged that the film was well shot, directed, and acted, and that the film had an interesting visual style.
-Marc Savlov of the Austin Chronicle gave the film three stars out of five, stating he enjoyed the film's cinematography, which he described as "a comic book brought to life", but further noted that the film takes itself far too seriously and suggests the film may have worked better as a dark comedy.
-James Berardinelli gave the film two and a half stars out of four, stating "Vampires is decent enough, but it's unlikely anybody will remember this film in the following years, or perhaps even in following weeks."
+Roger Ebert gave the film two-and-a-half stars out of four and noted that it "has a certain mordant humor and charm," but was ultimately "not scary, and the plot is just one gory showdown after another."
+Marc Savlov of the Austin Chronicle gave the film three stars out of five, stating he enjoyed its cinematography, which he described as "a comic book brought to life," but further noted that the film takes itself far too seriously and suggests it may have worked better as a dark comedy.
+James Berardinelli gave the film two-and-a-half stars out of four, stating "Vampires is decent enough, but it's unlikely anybody will remember this film in the following years, or perhaps even in following weeks."

-In one of Vampiress most positive reviews, Gene Siskel awarded the film with four out of four stars, calling the film "a high-action homage to westerns and classic horror that actually has a unique story and masterful cinematography" and "a film that should put John Carpenter back on the map as a horror director and a film director in general."
-Siskel also expressed his fondness in the fact that film starred an all-adult cast without any teenagers and portrayed both vampires and vampire hunters in an original way.
-At the end of the year, he placed James Woods as his pick for his "Best Actor" suggestion to the Oscars.
+In one of Vampiress most positive reviews, Gene Siskel awarded the film four out of four stars, calling it "a high-action homage to westerns and classic horror that actually has a unique story and masterful cinematography" and "a film that should put John Carpenter back on the map as a horror director and a film director in general."
+Siskel also expressed his fondness for the fact that the film starred an all-adult cast without any teenagers and portrayed both vampires and vampire hunters in an original way.
+At the end of the year, he named James Woods the pick for his "Best Actor" suggestion to the Oscars.

-John Steakley, the author of the original novel, liked the film but said it contained much of his dialogue and none of his plot.
+John Steakley, the author of the source novel, liked the film but said it contained much of his dialogue while having none of his plot.